Kitware/HPCCloud-deploy/sge-osx-cluster.md

 # Installation of SGE on OSX

-This guide will go through several steps that are needed in order to install Sun Grid Engine on an OS X system.
+This guide will go through several steps that are needed in order to install Sun Grid Engine on OSX.

+`emacs` is used below as the editor but you can use any one you want.

 ## Prerequisites